vishu-25/learning-go/README.md

 # LEARNING GO

-This repository sshowcases my journey of learning Golang!
+This repository showcases my journey of learning Golang from Learning Go: An Idiomatic Approach to Real-World Go, 2nd Edition [O'Reilly] by Jon Bodner!